blcxtranslations/blcx/_translated/chapter-0040.md

 "Fellow cultivator, what did you mean by that?"
 Lin Xuan did not need to ask because naturally, some curious cultivators would ask for him.

 The old man drank a gulp of wine and did not keep them in suspense.
-"The Soaring Cloud sect has five mid grade techniques.
-Other than the precious Jade Cloud technique being sold at the auction, the other four have all been send to the market to be sold.
+"The Soaring Cloud sect has five mid-grade techniques.
+Other than the precious Jade Cloud technique being sold at the auction, the other four have all been sent to the market to be sold.

 Everyone nodded, this was also mentioned in the description of the treasures trade fair on the jade slip.

-"Did you guys know, of the four mid rank techniques, three of them have already been reserved for the cultivator clans?"
+"Did you guys know, of the four mid-rank techniques, three of them have already been reserved for the cultivator clans?"

 "Reserving ahead of time, is that not against the rules?"

 "Hmph, rules?"
 The old man mockingly laughed.
 "You all came to participate in the trade fair, so presumably, you all are not new to the world of cultivation.
 When have you heard of following rules when doing things.
 If you want to reason with them, would those sects and clans reason with you?
 Only strength counts in this world."

 The crowd was speechless.
-Everyone here were all rogue cultivators, and were frequently bullied by the sects and clans.
+They were all rogue cultivators and were frequently bullied by the sects and clans.
 But what could they do about it, this was a world ruled by force.

 Even if they were dissatisfied with them operating behind the scenes, they still could do nothing about it.

-"Then let them reserve those mid rank techniques ahead of time.
+"Then let them reserve those mid-rank techniques ahead of time.
 It's not like we Spirit Gathering cultivators can use them anyway!"

-"Well said fellow cultivator.
+"Well said, fellow cultivator.
 Few rogue cultivators can achieve Foundation Building.
-Even if they gave us those mid rank techniques, it would still be useless for us."
+Even if they gave us those mid-rank techniques, it would still be useless for us."

 "That's right, who cares, let's drink, let's drink."

 - - -
 - - -